 Taxation of heating energy sources

-- The taxation on heating fuels and energies should be coherent with the taxation base of road transport fuel and energy;
+- Taxation on heating fuels and energies should be coherent with the taxation base of road transport fuel and energy;

 - Exemptions or use of lower taxation rates should be allowed when due to specific regional conditions there is a lack in the availability of alternative fuels/energies for heating purposes or for social considerations.